jeremyzilar/street-view/docs/manual.md

 Use data to communicate:

-1. **The gap** - "HMIS shows X people, but Caminos found Y additional people on the streets"
+1. **The gap** - "HMIS shows X people, but Many Paths found Y additional people on the streets"
 2. **Individual needs** - "Z% need medical care, W% are waiting for shelter, etc."
 3. **System barriers** - "Average wait time for Life Link is X months, during which people lose ID, insurance..."
 4. **Collective care success** - "Through coordination, we connected X people to Y services"